janeshsutharios/TechBlogs/docs/iOS/Design-Patterns-In-Swift/Structural-Patterns.md

 * You want flexibility to combine features at runtime.
 * Common in UI modifications, stream processing, logging, and formatting
 ---
-Here’s your **Façade pattern** explanation in the same scalable app style you liked:

----

 ## 🏛️ Façade (Structural)